ianlobo355-glitch/CTF_Competition_Solves/Securium_X/Flag_Hunter_2.0/Forensics/Blind_Spot/readme.md

 ## Solution

-In this challenge, We are told to download a file called [filename]
+In this challenge, We are told to download a file called challenge.zip

 After downloading it, there were various folders: File.zip, Junk.docs.